eduardoscsouza/FaceMatch/README.md

 *Image 12.2 - Unsuccessful Verification with High Occlusion*

 These images were extracted using [this jupyter notebook](./sample_code/FinalReportDemonstration.ipynb).
 It is a sample where our models are run using a webcam as input.
-For it to work, the environment defined in [env.yml](./env.yml) should be installed, using conda.
+For the notebook to work, the environment defined in [env.yml](./env.yml) must be installed, using conda, and the trained models must be downloaded separately.

 All trained models are available at our [Google Drive](https://drive.google.com/drive/folders/1R3cb0nj81Y21L5N6LgH9R_AdeinWRQHC?usp=sharing) (the files were too big to add to this repository).
 All the metrics CSV's are available at [experiments/results](./experiments/results).